-The aim of the Enterprise Risk Management (ERM) Specialist Principles subject is to instil in successful candidates the key principles underlying the implementation and application of ERM within an organisation, including governance and process as well as quantitative methods of risk measurement and modelling.
-The student should gain the ability to apply the knowledge and understanding of ERM practices to any type of organisation.
+The aim of the Enterprise Risk Management (ERM) Specialist Principles subject is to instill in successful candidates the key principles underlying the implementation and application of ERM within an organisation, including governance and process as well as quantitative methods of risk measurement and modelling.
+The candidate should gain the ability to apply the knowledge and understanding of ERM practices to any type of organisation.
+The successful candidate will also have satisfied many of the requirements to achieve the Chartered Enterprise Risk Actuary (CERA) accreditation.